twilio/video-quickstart-ios/ReplayKitExample/README.md

 **ExampleReplayKitAudioCapturer**

-Audio capture in an extension is handled by `ExampleReplayKitAudioCapturer`, which consumes audio samples delivered by ReplayKit.
+Audio capture in an extension is handled by `ExampleReplayKitAudioCapturer`, which consumes either application or microphone audio samples delivered by ReplayKit.
 Unfortunately, since we can't operate an Audio Unit graph in an extension, playback is not allowed.

 ### Setup